SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 3.  **Knowledge from semantic or episodic memory recalled directly into the substate is considered local**
-    To understand why this is a problem, remember that a chunk’s conditions are based on the conditions in the explanation trace that tested knowledge linked to a superstate.
+    To understand why this is a problem, remember that a chunk’s conditions are based on the conditions in the behavior trace that tested knowledge linked to a superstate.
 (See [operational analysis](#operationality-analysis)
     for more information.)
 If semantic or
     episodic memory is recalled directly into the substate, then any conditions